zachvalenta/jvns.ca/content/post/2017-01-20-a-tiny-zine-about-machine-learning.markdown

 I learned that:

+* giving a talk without using slides *at all* is possible.
+It was a little weird, but I will probably experiment with it again in the future.
+I still like using slides though!
 * I can write a short, sketchy zine in 2 hours (which is the same amount of time it takes me to write similar-quality slides!)
 * I can print, staple, and fold 70 zines in 40 minutes (with some folding help from my amazing partner Kamal :))
 * giving away zines at a meetup is really fun, way more fun than being like "uh, the slides are on my website"